ta211/scaling-parakeet/README.md

 # scaling-parakeet
-The name is randomly generated.
+The repository is created for stuco 98-177 Building Personal Websites.
+Lecture 1 on 2020/01/16.